Hemidactylus: Feces

 A house gecko will usually confine its excretions to one area of a house.
 This is sometimes considered a nuisance by home owners, and may stain certain surfaces.
 The feces are approximately five (5) millimeters in length, two (2) millimeters wide, and dark brown (almost black) in color.

 Description

-The dorsal lepidosis is either uniform or heterogeneous.
+The dorsal scale pattern is either uniform or heterogeneous.
 The pupil of the eye is vertical.
 Males have pre-anal or femoral pores.
 Each finger or toe has a slender distal clawed joint, angularly bent and rising from within the extremity of the dilated portion.

-The fingers and toes are free, or more or less webbed, and dilated; underneath they bear two rows of lamellae in a pattern resembling a paripinnate compound leaf.
+The fingers and toes are free, or more or less webbed, and dilated; underneath they bear a straight line running down their lamellae, which is in a pattern resembling a paripinnate compound leaf.
 This leads to their other and more ambiguous common name, "leaf-toed geckos", used mainly for species from South Asia and its surroundings to prevent confusion with the many "leaf-toed" Gekkota not in Hemidactylus.

 Some members of the genus, such as H. platyurus, are able to run quadrupedally across water by a partially surface tension-dependent mechanism distinct from the bipedal gait of basilisks.